 Forma Therapeutics is a biopharmaceutical company.
 It develops and commercializes novel therapeutics to help patients with rare hematologic diseases and cancers.
 The company focuses on sickle cell disease and prostate cancer.

 Forma has negative growth for sales.
-In 2018, $164 million in sales was reported.
-But in 2019, that number decreased to $101 million for a –39% growth rate.
-In its prospectus, Forma stated the company is not profitable and likely won’t be for the foreseeable future.
+In 2018, it reported $164 million in sales.
+But in 2019, that number decreased to $101 million, a 39% fall in growth rate.
+In its prospectus, Forma stated that the company is not profitable and likely won’t be for the foreseeable future.
 Company sales depend on the commercialization of its products, which are required to undergo multiple tests and approvals.

 The biotech company filed to go public on May 29, 2020, and quickly priced its recent IPO a couple of weeks later.
 Shares were priced at a range of $16 to $18 but started trading at $20 on June 19, 2020.
 Forma raised $278 million for a market cap of $1.9 billion.

 You can look at Forma Therapeutics’ prospectus here.